mebeim/aoc/2022/README.md

 same extended loop we just wrote for part 2, but I liked the concise part 1 code using `all()` with generator expressions, so I kept it in my final solution.

+### Reflections

+The algorithms I implemented for today's part 1 and part 2 scan the grid in four direction for every single grid cell.
+This means that in the worst case scenario we are potentially scanning the entire grid 4 times per single tree.
+For a square grid of side *n* there are *n<sup>2</sup>* trees, thus the computational complexity of these algorithm is at worst *O(4n<sup>2</sup>n<sup>2</sup>) = O(n<sup>4</sup>)* operations.

+That honestly doesn't sound very good.
+Indeed, there is a smarter solution, at least for part 1, which achieves the same result in *O(n<sup>2</sup>)* operations only:

+- Scan the entire matrix once per direction.
+- For each row/column, keep track of the tallest tree while scanning.
+- Mark all the trees taller than the tallest as visible from outside the grid.
+- As a bonus: stop scanning the current row/column when the tallest tree encountered is a `9`.

+I implemented this approach in [my alternative solution][d08-alternative] for those that are curious.

+For part 2, a similar logic can be used, keeping track of the last time a tree of *each possible height* was seen, and using such information to instantly compute the view distance from any encountered tree in the current scanning direction.
+This requires a bit more effort though, and I did not have time to re-implement my part 2 solution using this approach.

 ---

 *Copyright &copy; 2022 Marco Bonelli.
 This document is licensed under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.*